-Learn how animals prepare for winter with these fun books & activities about hibernation and migration!
+Learn how animals prepare for winter with books & activities about hibernation and migration!

-Somewhere in the beauty of the autumn leaves and the hussle & bustle of Halloween festivities, many of our furry friends are getting ready to hibernate, migrate or adapt to the colder weather.
+Somewhere in the beauty of the autumn leaves and the hussle & bustle of Halloween festivities, many of our furry friends are getting ready to hibernate, migrate or start to prepare for the colder weather.

 How Do Animals Prepare for Winter?